dawe/schist/README.md

 An interface for Nested Stochastic Block Model for single cell analysis.

 ## Status
+- Version 0.2 The code for the interface is mature.
+It is also possible to read/write objects
 - Version 0.1 implements a working interface to `graph-tool` library for `scanpy`